mcw7246/WebChecker/docs/DesignDoc.md

 ### Roadmap of Enhancements
 > _Provide a list of top-level features in the order you plan to consider them._

-Sign-in, Make a Move (jump, then king), Sign-out and End the Game.
+Sign-in, Make a Move (move, jump, then king), Sign-out and End the Game.

 ## Application Domain